Wildfire Prevention Field Guides

-Fire Engineering takes into account the best design, construction, and engineering practices for planning fire safe communities and homes.
-Engineering principles also apply in the safe use of industrial and recreational equipment.
-The Fire Engineering staff recommend and interpret laws and regulations covering wildland fire safety and assist homeowners, landowners, decision-makers, and local government planners in building and rebuilding fire safety into California communities.
+Wildfire Risk Reduction takes into account the best design, construction, and engineering practices for preparing wildfire safe homes and communities.
+These principles also apply in the safe use of industrial and recreational equipment.
+The wildfire Risk Reduction staff recommend and interpret laws and regulations covering wildland fire safety and assist homeowners, landowners, decision-makers, and local government planners in building and rebuilding fire safety into California communities.

-All of the Engineering Field Guides listed below are currently Undergoing Revisions
+All of the Prevention Field Guides listed below are currently Undergoing Revisions.

 The objective of publishing and distributing this Guide is to help reduce and prevent losses of life, property and natural resources from wildfire in the Urban-Wildland Interface.
 Loss reduction can be achieved partly through proper implementation and enforcement of fire hazard zoning and mitigation laws.
 This document discusses those types of laws that are state mandated.